Actin remodeling of neurons: Implications for learning and memory

 Being associated with long term structural changes at the synapse and LTP, it is no surprise that actin dynamics influence learning and memory.
 Experiments have shown that drugs like cytochalasin C and Latrunculin A that inhibit the assembly of G-actin into F-actin disrupt both the acquisition and extinction of fear responses in mice.
 Disruption of actin dynamics can also affect visuospatial learning.

 LIMK1, an actin binding protein, phosphorylates ADF/cofilin, allowing the formation of F-actin.
 LIMK1 knockout neurons are unable to form a cytoskeletal matrix within the dendritic spine, which has interesting implications for learning.
 One of the primary functions of actin is to compartmentalize a neuron's response to stimulation – that is, to keep molecules essential for LTP within the stimulated spine.
 Upon low frequency stimulation of knockout cells, these molecules are likely to diffuse out of the cell before a concentration significant enough to produce LTP builds up.
 Upon high frequency stimulation, however, there is an overabundance of these essential molecules, which are present in high enough concentrations to produce LTP not only at the stimulated spine but at the adjacent spines into which they diffuse as a result of a lack of compartmentalization.
 The result is an overall increase in potentiation.

-In humans, many heritable disorders characterized by mental retardation are linked to mutations in genes important to the actin polymerization pathway.
+In humans, many heritable disorders characterized by intellectual disability are linked to mutations in genes important to the actin polymerization pathway.
 Williams syndrome, fragile X, fetal alcohol syndrome, and Patau syndrome have all been linked to these genes.
 Neurons from people affected by these disorders show minimal dendritic arborization and underdeveloped spine structure, similar to neurons in animal models of molecular defects in actin polymerization.